 About the Fellowship: The Institute for Legal Studies of the University of Wisconsin Law School will appoint a postdoctoral fellow for the 2015-16 academic year.
-Starting in Fall 2014, we will invite applications from scholars who are in the early (pre-tenure) stage of their career or whose careers have been interrupted or delayed.
+Starting in November, 2014, we will invite applications from scholars who are in the early (pre-tenure) stage of their career or whose careers have been interrupted or delayed.
 Eligibility is limited to humanities or social science scholars who work in the law and society tradition, for example, anthropologists, economists, historians, political scientists, and sociologists.
 Advanced ABD graduate students may apply, but the PhD must be completed before beginning the fellowship.
 The stipend will be determined in 2014, along with a research allowance and benefits that include health insurance.

 The fellowship is designed to support a scholar at an early stage in his or her career when, under prevailing circumstances, career pressures or teaching responsibilities might divert the individual away from research.
 At the Institute, the Fellow will be able to devote most of his or her time to research and writing and will find a sympathetic and critical audience to support that work.
 Fellows are expected to be in full-time residence in Madison, to organize and lead a colloquium for graduate students, and to participate in the intellectual life of the Institute, which includes lectures, workshops, and conferences.